AzureAD/microsoft-identity-web/TESTING.md

 Test each project in the solution:

 - Starting by the no-auth (we don't want to break this scenario)
-- Then the AAD simple, AAD with Graph, and AAD with Web api (the API is really graph so no need to start a web api)
+- Then the AAD simple, AAD with Graph, and AAD with web API (the API is really graph so no need to start a web API)
 - Then the B2C simple templates
 - To test the B2C-calls-web-api templates, you'll need to run the TodoListService of the B2CWebAppCallsWebApi test app in the Microsoft.Identity.Web solution
-  - Note that we could do with testing the B2C-calls-web-api against the Web api deployed in Azure, but testing it against our test project has the interest of enabling debugging
+  - Note that we could do with testing the B2C-calls-web-api against the web API deployed in Azure, but testing it against our test project has the interest of enabling debugging
 - To test the web apis templates … TBD …